GrantWils23/Portfolio-Project-5--Ecommerce-Applications/tests/TESTS.md

 #### User Story 16

 As a Shopper, I can select the quantity of a product when purchasing it, so that I ensure I don't accidentally select the wrong product or quantity.
-   In the product_details view, there is an input number box which you can click on to specify the number of a specific product you want to add to the basket.
+   In the product details view, there is an input number box which you can click on to specify the number of a specific product you want to add to the basket.

 #### User Story 17

-As a shopper, I can view items in my bag to be purchased, so that I can identifythe total cost of my purchase and all items I will recieve.
+As a shopper, I can view items in my bag to be purchased, so that I can identify the total cost of my purchase and all items I will receive.
-   Once the user is happy with his basket, they can click on the basket in the top right corner and it will take the user view items in their basket.
+   Once the user is happy with his basket, they can click on the basket in the top right corner, and it will take the user view items in their basket.

 ### User Story 18

 As a shopper, I can adjust the number of individual items in my bag, so that I can easily make changes to my purchases before I checkout.
-   In the basket view, you can edit the quantity in the basket to either add or minus the ammount in the shoppers basket and hitting update.
+   In the basket view, you can edit the quantity in the basket to either add or minus the amount in the shopper’s basket and hitting update.
 You can also remove the item completely from the order by selecting remove on the item specified.

 #### User Story 19

-As a shopper, I can easily enter my payment information, so that I can checkout quickly with no hasssles.
+As a shopper, I can easily enter my payment information, so that I can checkout quickly with no hassles.
-   In the basket view the user has to select a delivery payment method before moving on the checkout form, if one is not selected, the default standard shipping is selected.
-The user then has to hit the checkout button and inside the checkout form the user can fill in the payment method hassle free, the form validates itself and if the form is incorrect the form and/or the stripe card payment box will provide information what is required to successfully complete an order.
+   In the basket view the user must select a delivery payment method before moving on the checkout form, if one is not selected, the default standard shipping is selected.
+The user then has to hit the checkout button and inside the checkout form the user can fill in the payment method hassle free; the form validates itself and if the form is incorrect the form and/or the stripe card payment box will provide information what is required to successfully complete an order.

 #### User Story 20

 As a shopper, I can fill out my personal and payment information safely and securely, so that I can confidently provide the needed information to make a purchase.
    The form is labelled clearly, so it is easy to read what details are needed to fill out complete the purchase.
-If the user is signed up, they can click the save info button if they dont have any default delivery information to populate the form.
+If the user is signed up, they can click the save info button if they don’t have any default delivery information to populate the form.
 On a return purchase the form will be already populated with the necessary details to complete the order, just a card number will be needed to complete the purchase.

 #### User Story 21